deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 There was a minute of silent thought before Tremblay spoke again.
 "So, answer me truthfully.
 If I hadn't been sitting here, would you have, I don't know, dropped a hint or something?"

 "Nah, man."
 When Tremblay arched an eyebrow.
 "Maybe a few months ago, maybe.
-But not after learning about those fucking biodrone things.”
+But not after learning about those fucking biodrone things."

 "You don't think Arés could be one?"

 "Hell no!
-But, y'know, I finally get the whole "loose lips sink ships" thing, right?”
+But, y'know, I finally get the whole "loose lips sink ships" thing, right?"

 Tremblay nodded, apparently satisfied.
 "It's a shame there's not much we can do for him." he said.
-"He deserves something.”
+"He deserves something."

 "Hm."

-They drank in silence for a bit, before Kevin asked, apropos of nothing: "The Brits are going public with the Cimbrean colony soon, aren't they?”
+They drank in silence for a bit, before Kevin asked, apropos of nothing: "The Brits are going public with the Cimbrean colony soon, aren't they?"

 "Day after tomorrow, I think."